burtonrj/CytoPy/README.md

 to train a classifier.
 Alternatively high-dimensional clustering (by PhenoGraph or FlowSOM) involves clustering cells in a completely unbiased fashion.
 CytoPy provides access to both methodologies as we observe that both have benefits and failings.

+CytoPy is algorithm agnostic and provides a general interface for accessing the tools provided by Scikit-Learn whilst following the terminology and signatures common to this library.
+If you would like to expand CytoPy and add additional methods for autonomous gating, supervised classificaiton or high dimensional clustering, please contact me at burtonrj@cardiff.ac.uk, raise an issue or make a pull request.

 For more details we refer you to our pre-print <a href='https://www.biorxiv.org/content/10.1101/2020.04.08.031898v2'>manuscript</a> and software documentation.
 Our documentation contains a detailed tutorials for each of the above steps (https://cytopy.readthedocs.io/)